John R. McLaughlin PhD

 - harmonization and collaboration in cancer and chronic disease research across Canada and internationally

-- epidemiologic research relevant to populations, individuals, practitioners and policy makers
+- epidemiological research relevant to populations, individuals, practitioners and policy-makers

 Specific research areas:

 - building platforms for population health research and disease control (e.g., cohort studies, registries)